bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:06:36

 Well, it could happen as a child of the coin.
-So if the Coinbase transactions are identical, then you could make another transaction.
+So if the coinbase transactions are identical, then you could make another transaction.
-Basically, you could just replay another transaction from the past that spends that Coinbase transaction.
+Basically, you could just replay another transaction from the past that spends that coinbase transaction.
-So the whole history of that Coinbase could be repeated.
+So the whole history of that coinbase could be repeated.
 So if somebody mines a block and then they send it to the Pirate Bay and they download a movie, you could redo all that history.

 Aaron van Wirdum: 00:07:00